janzeteachesit/100-days-of-writing/_drafts/20162017-elementary-inquiry.md

   - Identify and use appropriate tools, technologies, and materials for production
   - Make a plan for production that includes key stages, and carry it out, making changes as needed
   - Use materials in ways that minimize waste
+    - things that extend human capabilities
 - Sharing
   - Decide on how and with whom to share their product
   - Demonstrate their product and describe their process, using appropriate terminology and providing reasons for their selected solution and modifications
   - Evaluate their product against their criteria and explain how it contributes to the individual, family, community, and/or environment
   - Reflect on their design thinking and processes, and evaluate their ability to work effectively both as individuals and collaboratively in a group, including their ability to share and maintain an efficient co-operative work space
   - Identify new design issues
+    - may include showing to others, use by others, giving away, or marketing and selling
+- Demonstrate an awareness of precautionary and emergency safety procedures in both physical and digital environments
+- Identify and evaluate the skills and skill levels needed, individually or as a group, in relation to a specific task, and develop them as needed
+- Select, and as needed learn about, appropriate tools and technologies to extend their capability to complete a task
+- Identify the personal, social, and environmental impacts, including unintended negative consequences, of the choices they make about technology use
+- Identify how the land, natural resources, and culture influence the development and use of tools and technologies